-Worldwide, 87% of all travelers don’t know their rights and 68% of global travelers feel uninformed by airlines.
+87% of the world’s air travelers don’t know their rights, and 68% of them feel as if they are not given the information they need by the airlines.

 AirHelp fights for their rights and uses our industry expertise to inform, educate, and assist passengers who have experienced flight disruptions.